A Simple Algorithm for Exact Multinomial Tests: Application

-The implementation of Algorithm \ref{Algo:P-val} took an average of 0.59 ms to calculate a $p$-value, whereas the full enumeration took 29.76 ms on average and so execution of the new method was about 50 times as fast.
+The implementation of Algorithm \ref{Algo:P-val} took an average of 0.59 ms to compute a $p$-value, whereas the full enumeration took 29.76 ms on average, and so execution of the new method was about 50 times as fast.
 Perhaps surprisingly, Monte Carlo estimation (using \texttt{xmonte} from \texttt{XNomial}, which simulates 10000 samples by default) took almost twice as long (53.49 ms) as the full enumeration.
 Figure \ref{Fig:PValTime} illustrates the connection between runtime and size of the resulting $p$-values for the new method.
-As there are other factors influencing the runtime and, as described in the previous section, the implementation computes $p$-values for multiple statistics simultaneously, samples were ordered by their mean $p$-value $\bar{p}_T = \frac{1}{3}(p_{T^\P} + p_{T^{\chi^2}} + p_{T^{G}})$ and then put in groups of 1000 samples each with similar mean $p$-value (in particular, a group contains all samples in between the empirical $\alpha$- and $(\frac{\alpha+1}{1000})$-quantile for $\alpha = \frac{a}{1000}$ and $a = 0,\dots,999$).
+As there are other factors influencing the runtime and the implementation computes $p$-values for multiple statistics simultaneously, samples were ordered by their mean $p$-value $\bar{p}_T = \frac{1}{3}(p_{T^\P} + p_{T^{\chi^2}} + p_{T^{G}})$ and put in groups of 1000 samples with similar mean $p$-value (in particular, the groups contain samples with $p$-values in between the empirical $(\frac{a}{1000})$- and $(\frac{a+1}{1000})$-quantile for $a = 0,\dots,999$).
 The figure shows mean runtime in each group as well as the 5\%- and 95\%-quantile.